ScottIngram/TotesEmotes/README.md

 - Left-Click the red "Emotes" button this addon puts on your screen (can be turned off in the configuration screen)
 - Left-Click "TotesEmotes" in the Addon Compartment (the new menu Blizzard added in Dragonflight to the upper right corner of the minimap).
 - Type `/totes open`
+- Create a keybind in the Blizzard config screens

 **Q:** How do I access the Totes Emotes Configuration Screen?
 **A:** Any of the following will display the config screen: